black77dragon/DragonShield/new_features.md

 - <mark>[ ] [new_features] **[DS-069] Portfolio Invalidation Rule**</mark>
     Why: Portfolio decisions need a clear, explicit invalidation rule with time-bounded review to avoid stale assumptions.
     What: For each portfolio, add a required "Invalidation Rule" text field plus a valid-until date that defaults to 1 month from entry; show an unmistakable expired-state alert when the date passes; when opening a Portfolio page with an expired rule, show a reminder popup that lets the user reset the date to "today" with one button to restart the 1-month counter; add an info (I) hover flyover text explaining the purpose: "Before entry, answer one sentence: \"This trade is wrong if ___ happens.\" If it happens, exit.
 No debate."

-- <mark>[*] [changes] **[DS-068] Fix Release Notes Accuracy and References**</mark>
-    Why: The release notes shown from the sidebar are inaccurate and drift from the source of truth.
-    What: Identify the authoritative storage of release note changes (master should be GitHub) and sync it with `new_features.md`; update the release notes display to include the implementation date and the feature reference ID when present (e.g., DS-063).

 - <mark>[ ] [changes] **[DS-063] Design Issue: Multiple DatabaseManager Instances Across the App**</mark>
     Why: Views and services instantiate their own `DatabaseManager`, leading to multiple SQLite connections, duplicated state, and inconsistent configuration.